AI Compliance | | 15 min read

 What AI Disclosure Means

 That does not always mean disclosing every employee productivity shortcut.
-A contractor using AI to clean up internal meeting notes for a non-sensitive company-only meeting is different from a contractor using AI to analyze government-furnished data, generate contract deliverables, summarize CUI, operate a chatbot for agency users, or support a mission decision workflow.
+A contractor using AI to clean up internal meeting notes for a company meeting that does not involve sensitive information is different from a contractor using AI to analyze data furnished by the government, generate contract deliverables, summarize CUI, operate a chatbot for agency users, or support a mission decision workflow.

 A strong AI disclosure should answer what AI system is being used, who provides or hosts it, what task it supports, whether it is required for performance, what data it processes, whether it touches restricted information, whether output becomes part of a contract deliverable, whether humans review the output, how performance is monitored, and whether subcontractors are using AI too.